fullstackreact/30-days-of-react/day-06/post.md

 React does _not_ allow us to modify `this.props` on our components for good reason.
 Imagine if we passed in the `title` prop to the `Header` component and the `Header` component was able to modify it.
 How do we know what the `title` is of the `Header` component?
 We set ourselves up for race-conditions, confusing data state, and it would be an all-around bad idea to modify a variable passed to a child component by a parent component.

-However, sometimes a component needs to be able to update it's own state.
-For example, setting an `active` flag if a child component needs to show it's selected or updating a timer on a stopwatch, for example.
+However, sometimes a component needs to be able to update its own state.
+For example, setting an `active` flag or updating a timer on a stopwatch, for instance.

 While it's preferable to use `props` as much as we can, sometimes we need to hold on to the state of a component.
 To handle this, React gives us the ability to hold _state_ in our components.

-`state` in a component is intended to be completely internal to the Component and it's children (i.e. accessed by the component and any children it used).
+`state` in a component is intended to be completely internal to the Component and its children (i.e. accessed by the component and any children it used).
 Similar to how we access `props` in a component, the state can be accessed via `this.state` in a component.
 Whenever the state changes (via the `this.setState()` function), the component will rerender.

 For instance, let's say we have a simple clock component that shows the current time: